bacitracin/technical-interview-trivia/ruby_questions.md

 ### History

+### Etc

+* What does DRY stand for?

+* What's the difference betweent attr_accessor and attr_accessible?

+* What's a Ruby Module?

+* What's the difference between extend and include?

 ### Data Types, Operators, Built in methods, Loops
 * What is the splat operator and what would you use it for?

 * Explain how Ruby's Map function actually works.

+* What is an iterator?

+* What's a hash?
+How do you add/remove values?

 * Explain truthy & falsey in Ruby.